DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CORE-EXTENSIONS/JOURNAL-IMPORTS/General-and-inventory-journal-import.md

 6. Select Close
 7. Repeat the setup for
     * Inventory adjustment journal (Inventory adjustment journal headers and lines V2)
-    * Inventory movement journal (Inventory adjustment journal headers and lines V3)
+    * Inventory movement journal (Inventory movement journal headers and lines V3)

 ### Security Roles
 The Import project needs to have security roles applied to it in order for non-Administrator users to have permissions to import files into the journals.
 It is recommended that the following roles are set to use the import features: